By Georgia Raysman, Nantucket Chronicle

 Nantucket & Company provides consultancy services for mid-sized companies in the hospitality and retail sector, sponsorship evaluation for Fortune 500 companies and supports private equity and research firms in the evaluation of pending transactions.
 Nantucket & Company was founded by Richard Turer.

 Nantucket & Company continues to pursue securing events to Nantucket supporting economic development (predominantly in the shoulder seasons) while enhancing arts and recreation for year-round residents and the seasonal community.
 In 2014, Nantucket & Company organized the "Nantucket Pocket Park Series" delivering over 30 free concerts and children's events in the historic, downtown area.
 In 2016, this 501C3 was transferred to the Nantucket Community Music Center.
-See www.popupnantucket.com.
-N&C will continue its work to provide more accessible activities purposed to improve the island experience for residents and strengthening tourism on Nantucket.
+N&C also worked with Remain Nantucket to bring Kate Levin, the past Commisioner of Cultural Affairs from NYC to Nantucket leading to the development of the Nantucket Cultural District.
+Nantucket & Company will continue its work to provide more accessible activities purposed to improve the island experience for residents and strengthening tourism on Nantucket.

 Clean air and cool breeze.